 God had God’s reasons for making such things off-limits for Israelites then, but that does not define sin for everyone today.
 Thus, the main passage defining something as an abomination does not answer the question regarding whether it is sin today.

 Non-affirming Christians: God does have God’s reasons, and we should respect those reasons.
-There is no verse in the Bible that says that sexual relations within a same-sex marriage is no longer an abomination.
+There is no verse in the Bible that says that homosexual sex is no longer an abomination.
 Thus, it remains an abomination and a sin.
 Besides, why would we want to test God by endorsing something like homosexual sex that even affirming Christians acknowledge God at least at one time considered an abomination?

 Of course, both sides of this issue say a lot more about this line of differing views, including the impact of Christ’s sacrifice and his words (which will be discussed in a future post).